 - Heavy tile products can be a hazard

-Clay or concrete roofing tiles have their own set of problems, which includes water intrusion due to their porous make up.
+However, concrete tile roofs have the same problems as their traditional counterparts, including water intrusion due to their porous make up.
 The roofing tiles become cracked by moisture seeping through the pores during the freeze/thaw cycle.
 Once the tile is cracked, water damage can occur before the homeowner realizes there’s a problem.